Updated: May 12, 11:00 a.m. ET

 While COVID-19 is contagious for humans and, as of now, is understood to spread primarily from person to person, the WSAVA (World Small Animal Veterinary Association) Global Veterinary Community—an association representing more than 200,000 veterinarians— states that there is no evidence that companion animals can be infected.
 The association does, however, caution that this is a rapidly evolving situation and updates will be provided as they are received.
 People confirmed to have COVID-19 should avoid contact with other people as well as pets.
 The full advisory document from WSAVA can be found here.

-COVID-19 is a newly identified virus that has now been detected in 168 locations internationally, including the U.S., which has reported 68,440 confirmed cases as of March 26, 2020.
+COVID-19 is a newly identified virus that has now been detected in 168 locations internationally, including the U.S.

 It is spread mostly from person to person.
 It is suspected that it originally came from an animal source, but it is now a disease of people.